YinHK-gameDev/unity-learn/lighting/README.md

 ### Lighting window
 The Lighting window (menu: **Window > Rendering > Lighting**) is the main control point for Unity’s lighting features.

+You can use the Lighting window to **adjust settings related to the lighting** in your Scene, and to **optimise your precomputed lighting data for quality, bake time, and storage space**.

 ### ref